nullrocket/gitbook/account/settings/start-up-options.md

-### How to set your startup options?
+#Startup options

-Choose what you want Passpack to do right after you sign in to make it better fit your habits and load more quickly.
-To set your preferences, go into your Settings &gt; Startup Options.
+Choose what you want Passpack to do right after you sign in to make it better fit your habits and load faster.
+To set your preferences go to **Settings &gt; Startup Options**.

 ![](/assets/startup-options.jpg)